‘An imperfect leader’: Weakened Macron set to limp on at helm of EU

 Eloise is a reporter at The Parliament Magazine.

-But with the other half of Europe’s traditional ‘Franco-German motor’ in even worse shape, European countries will continue looking to France for leadership on a range of issues, from the war in Ukraine to the economy, as they brace for a fraying trans-Atlantic partnership with Donald Trump entering in the White House.
+But with the other half of the EU's traditional ‘Franco-German motor’ also in bad shape, EU members will be looking to France for leadership on a range of issues, from the war in Ukraine to the economy, as they brace for a fraying transatlantic partnership with Donald Trump in the White House.

-The most pressing fear is that Trump will abandon Ukraine, leaving a big gap for Europeans to fill in terms of aid and ammunition as Russian forces continue to advance.
-Many in the EU will look to France, which – after a slow start – has emerged as Kyiv’s strongest backer among big EU economies.
+The most pressing fear is that Trump will abandon Ukraine, leaving a big gap for Europeans to fill in terms of aid and ammunition as Russian forces make slow gains at huge cost to both sides.
+Given France's relative military heft, it has the potential to become an important backer of Kyiv among the big EU economies.

-It wasn’t always like this.
-France has traditionally favoured an approach of dialogue rather than deterrence towards Russia, sidelining the concerns of former Soviet states in the EU.
-In the early months after Russia’s invasion, it was the likes of Poland and Lithuania that were calling for robust EU support for Ukraine.
+That was not always a given.
+France has traditionally favoured dialogue over deterrence towards Russia, sidelining concerns of former Soviet states in the EU.
+In the early months of Russia’s full-scale invasion, it was the likes of Poland and Lithuania that called for robust EU support for Ukraine.

 “There are many things that one can criticise about France in light of its stance on Ukraine, particularly on how long it took France to adapt,” Gesine Weber, fellow at the German Marshall Fund, tells The Parliament

 But France has changed its approach.
-In October, Macron welcomed Ukrainian President Volodymyr Zelenskyy to Paris to discuss his “victory plan” and additional aid for Ukraine.
-France’s military is also leading an initiative to train Ukrainian soldiers in eastern France, part of a plan to train an entire brigade on French equipment.
+In October, Macron welcomed Ukrainian President Volodymyr Zelensky to Paris to discuss his “victory plan” and additional aid for Ukraine.
+France’s military is also a major contributor to European efforts to train Ukrainian forces.
+The aim is to get an entire brigade ready for battle, with French equipment.

 “Even if Poland has certainly beefed up its defence spending, Poland is not France in terms of economic performance and in terms of military capability,” says Weber.
 “In terms of diplomatic network, France is certainly a leading middle power.”